thor-andreassen/femors/README.md

 # femors
-Finite Element Mesh Overclosure Reduction and Slicing Code
+Finite Element Morphing, Overclosure Removal and Slicing Code

-This code contains functions to slice remove overclosures of 2D and 3D meshes using RBF Networks, as well as conventional nodal adjustment.
-It also contains helper functions, that can slice and load stl geometries as well as maniuplate and view 3D hexahedral meshes.
+This code contains a package of functions to morph template meshes to other geometries, remove overclosures of 2D and 3D meshes using RBF Networks, and slice stls into individual image stacks.
+It also contains helper functions for rigid ICP, and mesh smoothing.
+The code also contains examples of existing algorithms for these methods along with the proposed RBF based version herein.

 This code was developed with another project to make freely available geometries of the lower limbs of the Visibile Human Female and Visible Human Male.
 Whereby, this code was used in the final stages to remove all overclosures between adjacent geometries.
 This project and all geometries are available at the following: https://digitalcommons.du.edu/visiblehuman/

 The code has been implemented in MATLAB utilizing the Machine Learning Toolbox and is available free and open-source, but we ask that you cite the following two works:

-Andreassen, T. E., Hume, D. R., Hamilton, L. D., Higinbotham, S. E. & Shelburne, K. B. An Automated Process for 2D and 3D Finite Element Overclosure and Gap Adjustment using Radial Basis Function Networks.
-1–13 (2022) doi: https://doi.org/10.48550/arXiv.2209.06948
+T. E. Andreassen, D. R. Hume, L. D. Hamilton, K. E. Walker, S. E. Higinbotham, and K. B. Shelburne, “Three Dimensional Lower Extremity Musculoskeletal Geometry of the Visible Human Female and Male,” Scientific Data, vol. 10, no. 1, p.
+34, Jan.
+2023, doi: 10.1038/s41597-022-01905-2.

-TE Andreassen, DR Hume, LD Hamilton, K Walker, SE Higinbotham, KB Shelburne (in review) “Three-dimensional lower extremity musculoskeletal geometry of the Visible Human Female and Male,” Scientific Data, 2022.
+T. E. Andreassen, D. R. Hume, L. D. Hamilton, S. E. Higinbotham, and K. B. Shelburne, “An Automated Process for 2D and 3D Finite Element Overclosure and Gap Adjustment using Radial Basis Function Networks,” arXiv Comput.
+Sci., Sep.
+2022, doi: https://doi.org/10.48550/arXiv.2209.06948

 The recommended means of downloading the code is to use the following git clone command, after downloading and install GIT to your local machine.
 This function will clone each of the three separate dependencies to allow for the code to remove overclosures, slice, and view and edit hex meshes.